cayleygraph/cayley/docs/Configuration.md

   * `mem`: An in-memory store, based on an initial N-Quads file.
 Loses all changes when the process exits.
   * `leveldb`: A persistent on-disk store backed by [LevelDB](http://code.google.com/p/leveldb/).
+  * `bolt`: Stores the graph data on-disk in a [Bolt](http://github.com/boltdb/bolt) file.
+Uses more disk space and memory than LevelDB for smaller stores, but is often faster to write to and comparable for large ones, with faster average query times.
-  * `mongodb`: Stores the graph data and indices in a [MongoDB](http://mongodb.org) instance.
+  * `mongo`: Stores the graph data and indices in a [MongoDB](http://mongodb.org) instance.
 Slower, as it incurs network traffic, but multiple Cayley instances can disappear and reconnect at will, across a potentially horizontally-scaled store.

 #### **`db_path`**